pycontribs/pyrax/docs/cloud_loadbalancers.md

 ## Access Lists
 The access list management feature allows fine-grained network access controls to be applied to the load balancer's virtual IP address.
 A single IP address, multiple IP addresses, or entire network subnets can be added as a `networkItem`.
-Items that are configured with the `ALLOW` type will always take precedence over items with the `DENY` type.
+Items that are configured with the `ALLOW` type always take precedence over items with the `DENY` type.
 To reject traffic from all items except for those with the `ALLOW` type, add a `networkItem` with an address of "0.0.0.0/0" and a `DENY` type.

 To see the access lists for a load balancer, call the load balancer's `get_access_list()` method: